Surya893/Handwritten-Digit-Recognition-Using-ML/README.md

 https://jupyter.org/install

-After downloading, set up Jupyter, and proceed with the code from HDR-Code
+After downloading, set up Jupyter, and proceed with the code provided in #HDR-Code